click for larger image with higher rad exposure

 Effects of Heat and UV Light

-False Postive and Tamper Indicators
+False Positive and Tamper Indicators

 Shelf Life